 TURN ON THE CEILING FANS

-Most people don’t realize just how smart our ancestors were in installing ceiling fans.
-Moving the air can make it feel like it’s 5-7 degrees cooler than the actual temperature.
+Most people do not realize just how smart our ancestors were in installing ceiling fans.
+Moving the air can make it feel like it is 5-7 degrees cooler than the actual temperature.
 Gentle air flow can make a stuffy room feel cooler and more comfortable.
 The money-saving bonus is that you can adjust your thermostat up 5 degrees and achieve the same comfort with less money, since running ceiling fans requires less power than running the central air.

 BE SMART ABOUT APPLIANCE USE

 Most appliances in your home create their own little heat zones.
 Beyond the obvious oven, dryer and dishwasher, other electronic devices and computers can also generate added heat.
 This appliance heat can build up during the day and make your central AC work harder during peak daylight hours.
 If you shift some tasks, like baking, laundry, and showers, to evening or early morning, you can minimize the effect of the appliance heat produced.